-The most exciting part about building a Communications Platform as a Service (CPaaS) is that it caters to a variety of use-cases – from social video apps, eLearning & telehealth platforms, webinars or a disruptive new way of using video to serve a need that we haven’t foreseen yet.
+The most exciting part about Communications Platform as a Service (CPaaS) is that it caters to a variety of use cases—from social video apps, eLearning, and telehealth platforms, webinars or a disruptive new way of using video to serve a need that we haven’t foreseen yet.

-TokBox customers are pioneers in their respective verticals.
-They are using live video to build powerful and engaging experiences in schools, hospitals and banks.
-Many of these environments have highly restrictive networks and stringent security requirements that pose challenges that are hard to meet for a multi-tenant cloud provider like OpenTok.
+Vonage Video API customers are pioneers in their respective verticals.
+They are using live video to build powerful and engaging experiences in schools, hospitals, and banks.
+Many of these environments have highly restrictive networks and stringent security requirements that pose challenges that are hard to meet for a multi-tenant cloud provider.
 We have been working closely with these customers to better understand their requirements and finding innovative ways to serve them.

 One of these customers who was looking to engage with us for a live video offering was InTouch Health.
 InTouch Health is a global, cloud-based telehealth and telecommunications network that delivers high-quality clinical care to patients at any time, from anywhere.

 With a wide variety of clinically designed telehealth devices, products, and services, they offer care services to health systems at a reduced cost and at scale—which assists them in deploying telehealth programs quickly and seamlessly.

 The healthcare industry is known for its restrictive networks.
 The security of patient data, records and internal information is paramount for any hospital or healthcare provider.